alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 seven from different parts of Europe and eight from the rest of Spain.
 Luckily many of them were covered by their respective companies.
-It all came to around €6k in travels and €3k in hotel rooms.
+It all came to around €5k in travels and €3k in hotel rooms.

 Other assorted costs:

 * The workshop by @substack cost us almost €2k.
-Luckily it paid for itself with tickets.
+Luckily it paid for itself since it was sold separately.
 * The speakers' dinner was €2.3k.
 * A small present for all speakers was €700.

-All in all we spent €14k to make our speakers have a great experience.
+All in all we spent €13k to make our speakers have a great experience.

 ### Attendees